arewas-fasuoy/OOP-Semester-Project/README.md

 I have used the concepts of file handling along with concepts of OOP to check if a mentioned vehicles number (input from user) is registered or not (i.e: mentioned in file or not).
 Same goes for driver license validity check.
-If a user input license number or vehicle number is not mentioned in file it means the car is not registered and it needs to be reported./
+If a user input license number or vehicle number is not mentioned in file it means the car is not registered and it needs to be reported.